vrnsn/non-profit-blockchain/blockchain-explorer/README.md

 }
 ```

-Depending on the version of Blockchain Explorer you are using, you may have to update this file also:
+Depending on the version of Hyperledger Explorer you are using, you may have to update this file also:

 ```
 vi ~/blockchain-explorer/app/platform/fabric/config_ca.json